A Guide to Keeping Chickens Cool in the Summer

 Source Some examples of how to use a mister for your flock Source

-If you don’t want to get a misting system, hosing down the substrate in the run can make a big difference as well.
+If you don’t want to get a misting system, hosing down the substrate in the run can make a big difference as well, the evaporating water will cool things down quickly.
 Hosing down the roof and sides of the coop can also help, especially with tin roofs.

 Food and Water